-CM 180: Intermediate Web Technology
+CM 180 : Introduction to Website Technology

 Studies and practices creative strategies for the build and maintenance of professional websites using powerful industrystandard tools and advanced methodologies.
 Explores social media, search-engine optimization, business and advertising paradigms, and emphasizes effective client and project management skills.
 Students are not required to have prior webcoding experience, but would benefit greatly if they do.
-This is a hands-on, intensive course for graphic artists and web developers to prepare them for either entry level or advanced work in the field.
+This is a hands-on, intensive course for graphic artists to prepare them for entry level work in the field.

-CM 220: Intermediate Digital Video
+CM 220 : Intermediate Digital Video

-Develops advanced skills in preproduction and production for both studio and field-based video projects.
-The course emphasizes technical and creative aspects of digital cinematography and sound recording as well as essential skills for field and TV studio production in terms of conceptual development, planning, writing, storyboarding, editing, and project management.
-Students must produce, deliver, and exhibit a graduate-level narrative or documentary short film to complete this course.
+Develops advanced skills in video pre-production and production.
+The course emphasizes technical and creative aspects of digital cinematography and sound recording as well as essential skills for field and TV studio production in terms of conceptual development, planning, collaboration, writing, storyboarding, editing, and project management.
+Students must produce, deliver, and exhibit a polished narrative or documentary short film to complete this course.

-CM 225: Intermediate Graphic Design
+CM 225 : Intermediate Graphic Design

-Explore higher-levels of communication design with indepth refinement of the creative process and emphasis on typography, composition, and layout.
-Assigned projects demand effective branding and marketing solutions, compelling logo design, and professional multiple-page interactive document design and layout.
-Working with industryleading software including Adobe Illustrator, Photoshop and InDesign this course prepares students to manage complex projects, and the expectations of their clients.
+Explores higher-levels of communication design with indepth refinement of the creative process and emphasis on typography, composition, and layout.
+Assigned projects demand effective branding and marketing solutions, compelling logo design, and professional multiple-page interactive document design and layout for print and the web.
+Working with industry-leading software including Adobe Illustrator, Photoshop, and InDesign, this course prepares students to manage complex projects, and the expectations of their clients.